 If you are a fan of the Japanese culture and art such as manga and anime and can’t get enough of the mouthwatering sushi, why not find a career that has something to do with Japan and its rich cultural heritage, like a manga artist or a translator.

-Majority if the Japanese people staying in Japan speak little to no English.
+The majority of the Japanese people staying in Japan only know and speak little English or no English at all.
 With big Japanese companies expanding their businesses abroad, they are always in need of someone who would be able to ease their communication by translating conversations from foreign languages to Japanese or vise-versa.

-As a translator you will have the opportunity to experience new and exciting cultures as you travel to places.
-Moreover, you will be given the opportunity to delve more into the fascinating arts, traditions and cultural heritage of Japan and its people.
-You will get to work for corporate clients or in other fields.
-Your duties could include converting conversational material to another language, translating TV and online media by creating subtitles, using online translation tools, among others.
+As a Japanese language translator, you can have the opportunity to experience new and exciting cultures while going places.
+Moreover, you will be able to delve more into the fascinating arts, traditions, and cultural heritage of Japan and its people.
+You will get to work for clients in the corporate world and in various other fields.
+Your duties could also include converting conversational material to another language, translating TV and online media by creating subtitles, using online translation tools, among others.

 - Communication skills.